jschmidt92/ArmaDragonflyClient/docs/lists/listGet.md

 ## Description

-Get element of list stored at key from DB.
+Get element of list stored at `key` from DragonflyDB.

 ## Usage